 March 7 (Tuesday) noon ET.
 “Prescribe RPA 2.0 to Treat Healthcare Worker Burnout.”
 Sponsor: Keysight Technologies.
 Presenters: Anne Foster, MS, technical consultant manager, Eggplant; Emily Yan, MPA, product marketing manager, Keysight Technologies.
 Half of US health systems plan to invest in robotic process automation by the end of this year, per Gartner.
 The concept is evolving to help with staff burnout and physician productivity.
 The presenters will introduce RPA 2.0, explain how to maximize its value, demonstrate how to quickly start on RPA 2.0 and test automation in one platform, and answer questions about healthcare automation.

-None scheduled in the coming weeks.
 Previous webinars are on our YouTube channel.
-Contact Lorre for information.
+Contact Lorre to present your own.